Jessica Piombo, Ph.D.

 Leader, Educator, Analyst

-Dr. Jessica Piombo is a comparative politics scholar specializing in African politics, post-conflict statebuilding, transitional regimes, dynamics of foreign assistance, African security, and U.S. engagement with sub-Saharan Africa.
+Dr. Jessica Piombo is a comparative politics scholar specializing in African politics, peacebuilding, post-conflict statebuilding, transitional regimes, dynamics of foreign assistance, African security, and U.S. engagement with sub-Saharan Africa.

 Picture